cs2716/cs2716/README.md

 <p width="50%" color="blue">
      I recently graduated from Imperial College London with an MSci in Mathematics, where I specialised in computation and statisics, including writing my Masters Thesis on exploration/ active learning in reinforcement learning.
      <br><br>
-     I am an (incoming) modeling scientist at Quantcast
+     I am a modeling scientist at Quantcast.
 </p>